edgarroman/zappa-django-guide/docs/aws_network.md

 ## A simple, but naive approach

 A simple approach would be to create an AWS RDS instance that is open to the Internet and have your lambda Django project login directly.
 While this may work, this approach is fraught with peril.
-Numerous vulnerabilities could exist and credentials could be brute forces.
-Even without access to your RDS, it is trivial to launch a denial-of-service attack to ensure your Django project has no database services.
+Numerous vulnerabilities could exist and credentials could be discovered by brute force.
+Even without gaining access to your RDS, it is trivial to launch a denial-of-service attack to ensure your Django project has no database services.

 Basically, do not do this.

 ## That's why Amazon has VPC

-Introduce Amazon Virtual Private Cloud (VPC).
-This provides a way of segmenting Internet traffic from your AWS services.
+Introducing AWS Virtual Private Cloud (VPC).
+This service provides a way of segmenting Internet traffic from your other AWS services.
 This feature is incredibly valuable to securing our project.
 So that bad guys have the smallest attack surface possible.
 It's easy to setup a VPC - there are many webpages that will assist you.
 But basically you pick an IP range and let it fly.

 Once a VPC is established, you can then subdivide the VPC into subnets.
 Which are little non-overlapping IP chunks of the overall VPC.
 Like dividing a pie into slices.